GeorgeWebDevCy/pspa-membership-system/readme.txt

 The plugin requires Advanced Custom Fields Pro, WooCommerce, and Advanced Access Manager.

 == Changelog ==
+= 0.0.25 =
+* Handle login-by-details submissions on `template_redirect` so authentication cookies and redirects work reliably.
+* Log the user's authentication status to aid debugging.

 = 0.0.24 =
 * Ensure login-by-details sets a secure auth cookie so sessions persist on HTTPS sites.
 = 0.0.23 =